The Psychological Aspect of Addiction

 The psychological aspect of addiction is very different from its physical aspects.

-The physical side of drug and alcohol abuse has been studied for centuries so there is an enormous amount of research surrounding the physical effects of substance abuse.
+The physical side of drug and alcohol abuse has been studied for centuries, so there is an enormous amount of research surrounding the physical effects of substance abuse.
 The physical toll that addiction can have on a person is common knowledge; however, despite how debilitating substance abuse can be, people still engage in drug and alcohol abuse.
 Why?
-Our drug and alcohol treatment center in Chicago knows that addiction has just as much to do with the mind as it does with the body, and that’s why we’re looking into the psychology behind addiction.
+Our Chicago addiction treatment center knows that addiction has just as much to do with the mind as it does with the body, and that’s why we’re looking into the psychology behind addiction.

 What Is Psychological Dependence?

-Our cognitive behavioral therapy in Chicago focuses on the psychology behind addiction by helping patients realize the emotions and thought patterns associated with their substance abuse disorder.
+Our Illinois drug rehab offers cognitive behavioral therapy that focuses on the psychology behind addiction by helping patients realize the emotions and thought patterns associated with their substance abuse disorder.
 CBT is one of the several addiction therapies we offer at Banyan Treatment Centers Chicago.

 • Addiction cravings